Invite Michael Shermer to Speak

 Dr. Shermer is an adjunct professor at Claremont Graduate University where he teaches Ph.D. students and at Chapman University where he teaches undergraduates.
-He is also the host of the Distinguished Science Lecture Series at Caltech, which he started in 1992.
+He is also the host of The Skeptics Society’s Distinguished Science Lecture Series, which he started in 1992.

 Dr. Shermer writes a monthly column for Scientific American and is the founding publisher of Skeptic magazine, a science publication promoting critical thinking.

 Dr. Shermer has appeared on such shows as The Colbert Report, 20/20, Dateline, Charlie Rose, Larry King Live, Donahue, and Oprah, as well as interviews in countless documentaries aired on PBS, A&E, Discovery, The History Channel, The Science Channel, and The Learning Channel.
 Dr. Shermer was the co-host and co-producer of the 13-hour Family Channel television series, Exploring the Unknown.